ouktlab/pyadintool/README.md

 Note that coding standards, error handling, comments and so on in this toolkit are not suitable for joint development.

+- 2026/05: A bug may be fixed.
+VAD behavior becomes more stable.
 - 2025/11: release version 1.0 -- packaging as `pyadin`. we can `pip install` it from github repository.
   - caution: directory structure/path had been changed